AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut_Charts.md

   chart.startAngle(45);
 ```

-{sample}BCT\_PieDonutChart\_13{sample}
+{sample}BCT\_PieDoughnutChart\_04{sample}

 ## Slices Sorting

-In Pie/Donut charts, it is possible to sort the series by ascending or descending.
+In Pie/Doughnut charts, it is possible to sort the series by ascending or descending.
 This feature is controlled using {api:anychart.charts.Pie#sort}**.sort()**{api} parameter.
 In the sample below three pie charts with identical series are shown, first isn't sorted, the second is sorted ascending and the third - descending.

-{sample :width 690 :height 230}BCT\_PieDonutChart\_03{sample}
+{sample :width 690 :height 230}BCT\_PieDoughnutChart\_05{sample}

 ## Exploded Slices

-You can set pie and donut chart slices to be exploded when user clicks on it and you can set certain slices to be exploded by default.
+You can set pie and doughnut chart slices to be exploded when user clicks on it and you can set certain slices to be exploded by default.

 {api:anychart.charts.Pie#explode}**.explode()**{api} parameter defines how far slices are exploded.
 To disable exploding, set {api:anychart.charts.Pie#explode}**.explode()**{api} value to 0.